augusta-dev/augusta-dev/README.md

 <h1 align='center'>Engineering: How It All Comes Together</h1>
 <p>Driven by a deep fascination with how technology can transform healthcare, I'm actively shaping my path as a medical software student.
 My journey began at Ankara University, where I master the art of Biomedical Engineering.
 Simultaneously, I'm a sponge for Software Engineering knowledge, seeking it from every source imaginable.
 I'm committed to merging these disciplines to create impactful solutions that improve lives.</p>

 I'd love to share my portfolio with you.
-I think you'd really love interacting with it: https://augusta-dev.github.io/portfolio/
+I think you'd enjoy interacting with it: https://augusta-dev.github.io/portfolio/
 <hr>
 <h4 align='center'>My Tech Stack</h4>